At Peters & Peters we are committed to safeguarding the privacy of all visitors to our website.

 You are not required to provide any personal information on the public areas of this website.
 However you may choose to do so by completing the job application forms or the email alerts sign-up form found on the latest section of our website.
 We may for example, keep a record of your name, email address, and any other information you volunteer to provide to us.
 We may supplement the information that you provide to us with information that we receive or obtain from other sources.

 We do not keep personal information longer than necessary.
-We will hold personal information for 1 year, so long as you give express consent.
+We will hold personal information for seven years, so long as you give express consent.
 You can request that this information is removed from our servers in accordance with the data retention policies.
 You can opt-out of the email alerts at any time by either contacting us at firstname.lastname@example.org or clicking on the opt-out hyperlink included within an email that you have received.